wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 - [Dbeaver #Project#](https://dbeaver.io): Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.

+- [HeidiSQL #Project#](https://www.heidisql.com/): HeidiSQL is free software, and has the aim to be easy to learn.
+"Heidi" lets you see and edit data and structures from computers running one of the database systems MariaDB, MySQL, Microsoft SQL or PostgreSQL.

 ## Analysis & Execution

 - [queryparser #Project#](https://github.com/uber/queryparser): Parsing and analysis of Vertica, Hive, and Presto SQL.
 [Queryparser, an Open Source Tool for Parsing and Analyzing SQL](https://eng.uber.com/queryparser/)